breachofmind/grenade/readme.md

 var grenade = require('grenade');

-// This special tag will only display it's enclosed scope if a user has the given role.
+// This special tag will only display it's enclosed scope if a user has the given role. grenade.Tag.extend('role', {
-// In the markup, the tag will look like:
-// @role(rolename)
-// ... show if the user has the role
-// @endrole
-//
-grenade.Tag.extend('role', {
     // Declare this tag as a block, which means it contains a scope and a @endrole tag.
     block: true,

     // Parse the tag's arguments.
-    // They were passed a string, so we'll leave them alone.
+    // They were passed as a string, so we'll leave them alone.
     parse: function(args) {
         return args;
     },